 According to a survey conducted by Hubspot, 48% of consumers would rather connect with a company via live chat than any other means of contact, and 35% of consumers would be happy to see more companies using chatbots according to Ubisend.

-Brands such as ASOS, Burberry, Levi’s, and Tommy Hilfiger have all adopted retail chatbots in order to bridge the gap between the customer and the retailer in a more convenient and personalized way.
+Brands such as ASOS, Burberry, Levi’s, and Tommy Hilfiger have all adopted retail chatbots to bridge the gap between the customer and the retailer in a more convenient and personalized way.

-Tommy Hilfiger’s chatbot engages you in a conversation, first introducing itself as a bot and then offering a variety of options: Shoppers can browse through the collections, proceed directly to the catalog of available items, or even get the bot to help in selecting an outfit.
-By asking questions, the bot filters the collections to suggest the items fitting your style – and all within Facebook Messenger.
+Tommy Hilfiger’s chatbot engages you in a conversation, first introducing itself as a bot and then offering a variety of options: Shoppers can browse through the collections, proceed directly to the catalogue of available items, or even get the bot to help in selecting an outfit.
+By asking questions, the bot filters the collections to suggest the items that fit your style – and all within Facebook Messenger.

 Epytom surveyed its users and found a plethora of positive feedback.
 From those surveyed, 64% wore what was recommended to them more than twice a week, 20% wore what was recommended three to five times a week, and almost all reported that their mornings were easier and less stressful.